Notifications

 • allow municipalities to choose the new independent agency police service as their policing provider

-Municipalities would only be able to choose the new agency as their local policing provider when the necessary standards, capacity and frameworks are in place for it to offer these policing services.
+Municipalities will only be able to choose the new agency as their local policing provider when the necessary standards, capacity and frameworks are in place for it to offer these policing services.

 The new police service will work closely with all police services in Alberta, including the RCMP, to ensure Alberta’s evolving public safety needs are being met and law enforcement is responding to calls as quickly as possible.